 Nottinghamshire Gigabit Broadband Voucher

-Nottinghamshire County Council have created a broadband ‘top-up voucher’ in conjunction with the Department for Digital, Media, Culture & Sport (DCMS) to help deliver digital connectivity to the hardest-to-reach areas of the county.
+Nottinghamshire County Council have created a broadband ‘top-up voucher’ in conjunction with the Department for Digital, Media, Culture & Sport (DCMS) and BDUK to help deliver digital connectivity to the hardest-to-reach areas of the county.

 The Government launched the Gigabit Broadband Voucher Scheme to help connect homes and businesses in the hardest-to-reach places in the UK.